vsenderov/phywppl/phywppl/README.md

 A `phywppl` program is a text file with the `.wppl` extension containing a regular WebPPL probabilistic program.
 To execute such a program, you may use the following syntax in the shell (accessible only in the `phywppl` package directory):

 ```
-npm run wppl EXAMPLE [N]
+ npm run wppl EXAMPLE [N] [TREEPATH] [RHO] [NPART]
 ```

 Here, `EXAMPLE` is the path to the program that will be executed, and  `[N]` is an optional integer (< 64) specifying the number of times the program should be executed.
 We refer to the `N` independent executions of the program as runs or sometimes replicates; they are not to be confused with the number of particles in SMC inference.
 The default value is `1`.
 If you want to run many analyses in parallel on your working computer, it is advisable to set `N` to the number of cores of your system minus 1 or 2 depending on how responsive you would like your system to be while the replicates are running.
+[TREEPATH] is the path to a phyjson tree.
+[RHO] is the sampling probability, and [NPART] the number of particles used for the inference.

 In addition to all language constructs available through WebPPL (and JavaScript), `run wppl` makes available to the program all functions in any of the files in the directory `webppl/phywppl/models`, in particular all the conditional simulations, such as `simCRBD`, a function for simulating the constant rate birth death (CRBD) model.
 In addition, a second phylogenetic package, `phyjs`, is also included automatically.
 It offers several JavaScript functions for handling phylogenetic data, such as `phyjs.read_phyjson()`.
 Finally, as phylogenetic probabilistic programs require a large amount of heap space to be allocated, the run-command makes sure that this memory is available to Node.